minprog/info/welkom/install/uv/index.md

 Now make a virtual environment inside the course folder.

+> Note: if your teacher provided a file called `pyproject.toml`, please skip creating a virtual environment yourself.
+Go to [Working with projects](#working-with-projects) instead.

 A **virtual environment** is a folder that contains a Python setup just for this course or project.

 Why this matters: